Georgia State Excise Taxes 2015 - Fuel, Cigarette, and Alcohol Taxes

 Please note that the IRS also collects a federal excise taxes on alcoholic beverages, which are included separately from Georgia's alcohol taxes in the final purchase price.

-The Georgia excise tax on liquor is $3.79 per gallon, lower then 66% of the other 50 states.
-Georgia's excise tax on Spirits is ranked #33 out of the 50 states.
+The Georgia excise tax on liquor is $3.79 per gallon, lower then 70% of the other 50 states.
+Georgia's excise tax on Spirits is ranked #35 out of the 50 states.
+Georgia state taxes on hard alcohol vary based on alcohol content, place of production, size of container, and place purchased.
 The Georgia liquor tax applies to all hard alcohol (alchoholic beverages other then beer and wine), and is already included in the purchase price by the retailer.

 Georgia Excise Tax Deductions & Refunds